iurnus/scripps_kaust_model/README.md

 There are several folders in this GIT repository:

+* Allmake.ring.sh - *Script to compile the code on local desktop ring using PGI compiler*
-* Allmake.sh - *Script to make ESMF, WRF, MITgcm, and the coupled solver*
+* Allmake.shaheen.sh - *Script to compile the code on Shaheen-II supercomputer using Intel compiler*
 * coupler/ - *All coupler source code and examples*
 * esmf\_test\_application/ - *ESMF test cases*
 * installOption\_WRF/ - *WRF scripts with different install options*